• Home

 • The payment of GST happens through the GST return filing system

-• If the tax paid is more than the tax received, they will have a positive input balance
+• If the tax paid is more than the tax received, there will be a positive input balance

 • The rate depends on the type of product and the type of GST applicable